When seven companies became one group, discovering identity at the group's core became critical

 Discovering Who They Really Are

 We didn't start with logos or colours.
 We started with the hardest questions: Who are you?
 Why do you exist?
-What makes you different?
+What makes you remarkable?
+What does Transforming Learning really mean?

-Through collaborative workshops with business leaders across all seven companies, we helped TLG discover their collective identity — not by imposing one, but by drawing out what was already there and giving it clear language.
+Through collaborative workshops, we helped TLG discover their collective identity — not by imposing one, but by drawing out what was already there and giving it clear language.

 Four Identity Pillars

-We articulated TLG's fundamental purpose: to improve educational outcomes by empowering schools to transform their use of technology and data.
-But more importantly, we defined how they do this differently:
+Working with the excellent Olivia Dunn (Profound), we articulated TLG's fundamental purpose: to improve educational outcomes by empowering schools to transform their use of technology and data.
+But more importantly, we defined how they do this through a unique combination of attributes.

 Making It Real

-For each pillar, we mapped exactly how it creates value:
+For each pillar, we mapped exactly how it creates value.
+For example:

 "We're known for being Empowering but Accountable, which makes internal audiences feel trusted and energised, and enables them to cultivate a caring, high-trust culture where people can thrive."